 Right from the moment they were born, we have been socialising each and every puppy born at Hallslake, preparing him (or her) for his future life as a loving companion.
 We have introduced different noises, different surfaces, different play items and areas, as well as different animals, vehicles and feeding locations – all of this habituation and novelty contributes to the puppies’ early development.
 The early ground work that we put into these litters’ social and emotional wellbeing has a direct impact on the puppies’ ability to be fit for function as a family dog.

 We can also arrange for 2nd vaccinations to be administered at our closest veterinary surgery.
-We charge an aditional £60 for this to cover the cost of the vacine and the travel to and from Minehead which is 20 miles from us.
+We charge an additional £60 for this to cover the cost of the vaccine and the travel to and from Minehead which is 20 miles from us.

 For puppies which are going to be exported we ask a complete price of £2500 which covers the price of the puppy, it's socialisation and keep up to 16 weeks of age (which is the earliest they are permitted to travel abroad), their 2nd vaccination, rabies vaccination, European Health Checks, Fit to Fly Certs & Tape worm treatments.

 £500 deposit is asked for as normal at reservation (£250 to go on the waiting list & £250 at the conformation of a specific puppy) with the remaining balance payable when the puppy reaches 8 weeks old (the date at which it would be old enough to leave for it's new home were it saying in the UK).

 We are also able to offer international door to door private delivery, at a very reasonable cost, with one of our staff.
 This means puppy can be happy and with someone familiar who whole journey.
 This will be at the puppy parents expense.